What you do right now will determine what the year will be like for you. These are the 3 things to avoid.

 As businesses ramp up their business activities again, and others remaining active over the past few months, I urge you not to take your foot off the pedal.
 Make the most of your community connections and cash resources so you’re not left behind.

 Connecting with your team is another great way to leverage your efforts.
 A great acronym to remember is TEAM: Together Everyone Achieves More.
-Sharing your goals and expectations with everyone who is part of your team will make it so much easier for you to achieve your goals.
+Sharing your goals and expectations with everyone who is part of your team (and that could be your family) will make it so much easier for you to achieve your goals.

 Not only is it financially valuable to prepare ahead of time, it is extremely beneficial mentally as well, for peace of mind knowing exactly where the goal posts are and paving a roadmap to help you get there.